-Other bus providers in the region include the Transdevowned Mana Coach Services which provides services in the northern suburbs and Tawa, and NZ Bus which provides services from Eastbourne and the east-west spine between Karori and Miramar.
+Other bus providers in the region include the Transdev- owned Mana Coach Services which provides services in the northern suburbs and Tawa, and NZ Bus which provides services to Eastbourne and along the east-west spine between Karori and Miramar.

 Bus passenger boardings for the sample week 21 September 2020 are in table 2.4.

-In addition to the public bus routes, Metlink also provides dedicated school services across the region during school term times.
+In addition to the public bus routes, Metlink also provides dedicated school services a cross the region during school term times.